 It was really great to be able to see each other before yesterday’s session and be able to make a cuppa while we waited for everyone in the safety of our own homes.

 We were able to do this by using Zoom.
-For now, this is the platform I will use to deliver the session, as it allows us to be together for an unlimited time in the interactive way I want these sessions to delivered, though this may change as the sessions evolve.
+For now, this is the platform I will use to deliver the session, as it allows us to be together for an unlimited time in the interactive way I want these sessions to delivered.

 The techie bit…

 You will need to download the Zoom app to take part.
 During the trial, a couple of folks used an HDMI cable to link their computer to their TV and found this beneficial (I, on the other hand, found it a bit embarrassing that they could probably see the stains on my kitchen sofa!)

 So, there we go.
 I feel as nervous as I did on the day I started Join In and Jiggle three years ago, but also excited to see how I can adapt my small business in such uncertain times.

 Sending love and best wishes to all of you.
 Hold your little families tightly and “keep jiggling!”